kjellm/kjellm.github.com/event.markdown

 - Exception classes.
 - Base classes for *entities* and *value objects*.

 You will find the implementation [here][2].
-But I will encurage you to *not* look at it now, but rather read on and come back for it later.
-I will postulate that it is not necessary to have knowledge of this code to understand the rest of this article.
+But I will encourage you *not* to look at it now, but rather read on and come back for it later.
+It is not necessary to know this code to understand the rest of this article.

 ### Event Sourcing